GrinonBarrett/Taksidos/Core Rules/Creatures/Chalcedon.md

 **Unarmed Attacks**;

  • Tackle: The chalcedon may use any part of its body to strike a foe within 1 foot.
+Treat as a force or maul attack.

- • Fist: The chalcedon may use its arms to strike a foe within 1 yard.
+ • Fist: The chalcedon may use its arms to strike a foe within 1 yard, treat as a mace attack.

 ---------------------